Bank Secrecy Act

 The Applicant's true identity or ownership may be disguised by the use of certain corporate forms, such as shell companies or offshore front companies.
 The use of these types of entities results in a lack of transparency, effectively hiding the identity of the purchasing party, and thus increasing the risk of money laundering and terrorist financing.

-Likewise, guidance provided by the Financial Action Task Force on Money Laundering (FATF) has helped set important industry standards and is a resource for banks that provide trade finance services.219 The Wolfsberg Group also has published suggested industry standards and guidance for banks that provide trade finance services.220
+Likewise, guidance provided by the Financial Action Task Force on Money Laundering (FATF) has helped set important industry standards and is a resource for banks that provide trade finance services.242Refer to the Financial Action Task Force's report on Trade Based Money Laundering, June 23, 2006 and the Asia Pacific Group Typology Report on Trade Base Money Laundering, July 20, 2012.
+The Wolfsberg Group also has published suggested industry standards and guidance for banks that provide trade finance services.243 Refer to The Wolfsberg Trade Finance Principles, 2011.

 Banks taking other roles in the letter of credit process should complete due diligence that is commensurate with their roles in each transaction.
 Banks need to be aware that because of the frequency of transactions in which multiple banks are involved, Issuing Banks may not always have correspondent relationships with the Advising or Confirming Bank.

 To the extent feasible, banks should review documentation, not only for compliance with the terms of the letter of credit, but also for anomalies or red flags that could indicate unusual or suspicious activity.
 Reliable documentation is critical in identifying potentially suspicious activity.
-When analyzing trade transactions for unusual or suspicious activity, banks should consider obtaining copies of official U.S. or foreign government import and export forms to assess the reliability of documentation provided.221 These anomalies could appear in shipping documentation, obvious under- or over-invoicing, government licenses (when required), or discrepancies in the description of goods on various documents.
+When analyzing trade transactions for unusual or suspicious activity, banks should consider obtaining copies of official U.S. or foreign government import and export forms to assess the reliability of documentation provided.244For instance, refer to U.S. Customs and Border Protection Form 7501 (Entry Summary) and U.S. Department of Commerce Form 7525-V (Shipper's Export Declaration) classify all U.S. imports and exports by 10-digit harmonized codes.
+These anomalies could appear in shipping documentation, obvious under- or over-invoicing, government licenses (when required), or discrepancies in the description of goods on various documents.
 Identification of these elements may not, in itself, require the filing of a SAR, but may suggest the need for further research and verification.
 In circumstances where a SAR is warranted, the bank is not expected to stop trade or discontinue processing the transaction.
 However, stopping the trade may be required to avoid a potential violation of an OFAC sanction.

 Trade finance transactions frequently use Society for Worldwide Interbank Financial Telecommunication (SWIFT) messages.
 U.S. banks must comply with OFAC regulations, and when necessary, licensing in advance of funding.
 Banks should monitor the names of the parties contained in these messages and compare the names against OFAC lists.
-Refer to overview section, “Office of Foreign Assets Control,” pages 147 to 156, for guidance.
+Refer to overview section, "Office of Foreign Assets Control," page 142, for guidance.
 Banks with a high volume of SWIFT messages should determine whether their monitoring efforts are adequate to detect suspicious activity, particularly if the monitoring mechanism is not automated.
-Refer to core overview section “Suspicious Activity Reporting,” pages 67 to 80, and expanded overview section, “Funds Transfers,” pages 213 to 220, for additional guidance.
+Refer to core overview section "Suspicious Activity Reporting," page 60, and expanded overview section, "Funds Transfers," page 207, for additional guidance.

 Policies, procedures, and processes should also require a thorough review of all applicable trade documentation (e.g., customs declarations, trade documents, invoices, etc.) to enable the bank to monitor and report unusual and suspicious activity, based on the role played by the bank in the letter of credit process.
 The sophistication of the documentation review process and MIS should be commensurate with the size and complexity of the bank's trade finance portfolio and its role in the letter of credit process.
 In addition to OFAC filtering, the monitoring process should give greater scrutiny to: